ironwolf-2000/Sudoku/README.md

 ### Difficulty

 The level of difficulty is determined flexibly based on the initial number of clues present in the Sudoku grid.
+You can specify up to $N^2-1$ clues where $N$ represents the size of the grid.

 ### Other functions